-What does your credit card company have in common with your bank and insurance companies?
+What does your credit card company have in common with your bank and insurance company?

 Each reports information about you to a repository, or uses information from such a repository to evaluate you — or both.

-Consumer reporting companies maintain such repositories.
-Thanks to the Consumer Financial Protection Bureau, you can learn everything you need to know about these companies and the data they collect and share from a single cheat sheet: “List of consumer reporting companies,” which the federal agency just updated for 2018.
+Consumer reporting companies maintain these repositories.
+Thanks to the Consumer Financial Protection Bureau, you can learn everything you need to know about these companies and the data they collect and share from a single cheat sheet at the federal agency’s website: the “List of consumer reporting companies,” which the CFPB recently updated for 2019.

-The information in consumer reports can impact most every aspect of your finances.
+The information in consumer reports can impact almost every aspect of your finances.
 The CFPB explains:

 We explain this further in stories like: